IPA Rules and Standards

-The Institute of Public Accountants (IPA) is a professional accounting body which sets the professional and ethical requirements for its members, which they are required to uphold.
+The IPA is a professional accounting body which sets professional and ethical requirements for its members, which they are required to uphold.

 IPA Constitution and By-Laws

-The IPA is a company Limited by Guarantee.
-The Constitution and By-laws set out member rights and obligations; the conduct of the IPA and members meetings; and other important corporate governance issues.
-The governing documents of the IPA are as follows:
+The Constitution and By-laws, created and enforced by the IPA, set out member rights and obligations; the conduct of the IPA and members meetings; and other important corporate governance issues.

-The IPA requires all members to conduct themselves and their professional activities at the highest level of standards.
-Members in their professional capacity represent not only themselves but the IPA and by reference all other IPA members.
+The IPA requires all members to conduct themselves and their professional activities at the highest level of standards, representing not only themselves but the IPA and all other members.

-Where an APESB standard, guidance note or authoritative interpretation has been promulgated it may replace an existing IPA Pronouncement, to the extent that the APESB standard covers the same issues.
-Where an APESB standard, guidance note or authoritative interpretation does not exist, the Pronouncement issued by the IPA Board of Directors will remain in force.
-The Board of Directors retains the power to issue new and update existing Pronouncements, where no equivalent APESB standard exists or to provide additional requirements that the Board of Directors determines are needed.
+In general, APESB standards, guidance notes or authoritative interpretations will replace an existing IPA Pronouncement, to the extent that the APESB standard covers the same issues.
+However, if a standard does not exist, the Pronouncement issued by the IPA Board of Directors will remain in force.

 It should also be noted members have an obligation to abide by all standards, guidance notes and authoritative interpretations issued by the Auditing & Assurance Standards Board (AUASB) and all standards, guidance notes and authoritative interpretations issued by the Australian Accounting Standards Board (AASB).